Spaying and Neutering: We Help You Decide

 Pros of Spaying

-- Removes the risk of unwanted kittens or puppies
+- Removes the risk of unwanted litters

-Finding homes for kittens and puppies is more complicated than you may imagine.
-Even if you decide to keep the babies, you must allocate space, time, and money for pet needs like food, toys, etc.
+Even if you decide to keep the babies, you must allocate space, time, and money for pet needs like food, toys, parasite treatment, veterinary care, and vaccinations.

-The mother's health may be at risk during birth as some new mothers may experience significant difficulties giving birth or feeding.
-You can prevent these potential issues by having your Fluffy Friend spayed.
+The mother's health may be at risk during birth as some new mothers may experience significant difficulties giving birth.

 - Limits the desire to roam

 Animals no longer desire to travel in search of a mate if they are spayed.
-So, they stay home and are less likely to be involved in accidents.

 - Reduces health problems

-Spayed female pets have a lower uterine, ovarian, or reproductive tract cancer risk—also, spaying guards against uterine infections.
-Additionally, spaying her before she turns 2.5 years old lowers the risk of developing breast cancer.
+Spayed female animals have a lower uterine, ovarian, or reproductive tract cancer risk—also, spaying guards against uterine infections.

 - Improves cleanliness and mood